The more people are in a photo, the more complex the image. This means that a group photoshoot is a challenge, mainly if you photograph large groups.

 Start by directing everyone into where they need to be.
 Once the group is in position, you’ll create a triangle shape.
 Creating a triangle leads the eye through the image and creates a strong pose.

-For large group pictures with a limited amount of time, arrange the group in rows.
+For large group photos with a limited amount of time, arrange the group in rows.
 In general, it’s best to stick the tallest individuals towards the center.
 That way, you’ll still get a slight triangle.

 Depending on the type of group you are working with, you may need to keep some individuals together.
 When photographing extended families, I try to keep husbands and wives near each other.
 And kids near their parents.